kirki-framework/kirki-framework.github.io/docs/api/panels.md

 ) );
 ```

-If you want to remove a section that has already been added you can use the `remove` method:
+If you want to remove a panel that has already been added you can use the `remove` method:

 ```php
 $panel = new \Kirki\Panel( 'panel_id' );